 Whorl - A whorl is where three or more small branches originate from the same location, it is common on unpruned mature trees.

-Water Sprouts – Water sprouts are thin branches which normally grow straight up from lateral branches and never bear fruit.
+Water Sprouts - Water sprouts are thin branches which normally grow straight up from lateral branches and do not bear fruit.

 Suckers - Suckers are unwanted shoots which grow near the base of the trunk.